chengongpp/go-optimization-guide/docs/02-networking/10k-connections.md

 ### OS-Level and Socket Tuning

-Before your Go application can even accept 10K+ connections, your operating system must be tuned to handle such loads.
-This means adjusting parameters like file descriptor limits and TCP stack configurations.
-For Linux environments, you typically need to increase the maximum number of open file descriptors:
+Before your Go application can handle more than 10,000 simultaneous connections, the operating system has to be prepared for that scale.
+On Linux, this usually starts with raising the limit on open file descriptors.
+The TCP stack also needs tuning—default settings often aren’t designed for high-connection workloads.
+Without these adjustments, the application will hit OS-level ceilings long before Go becomes the bottleneck.

 ```go
 # Increase file descriptor limit